French PM rejects permanent quota system for refugees

 "We won't take any more," Valls said.
 He expressed admiration for Germany's readiness to take on more refugees, but added: "France never said 'come to France'."

 "France rejects this," Valls said of the permanent quota mechanism.
-He said France had received 80,000 asylum applications last year and was struggling with youth radicalisation and high unemployment.
+He said France had already received 80,000 asylum applications last year and was struggling with youth radicalization and high unemployment.

 In another sign of Europe's deep divisions over the influx of migrants and refugees, Slovakia's Prime Minister Robert Fico said Germany had protested against plans by eastern European leaders to help Macedonia and Bulgaria seal their border with Greece, the entry point into the EU for many migrants.